 Eggs: Large eggs, no substitutes here.
 If you are looking for an egg-free banana bread recipe I’m sure a google search would yield plenty results.

-Oil: I use canola oil but vegetable oil would work fine.
-If you want to lean into the sesame flavor perhaps an untoasted sesame oil would be your choice.
+Oil: I use avocado oil but vegetable oil would work fine.

 Can I turn this into a loaf?